Manage your InfluxDB 3 Enterprise license

 - Use the

-command to start the server.
+influxdb3 servecommand to start the server.
 If the server doesn’t find a license file or email address, the server prompts you to enter your email address.
-If you’re activating a trial or home license with Docker, include options to skip the email prompt. - The server prompts you to select a license type.
+If you’re activating an InfluxDB trial or home license with Docker or with DEB/RPM installs, include options to skip the email prompt. - The server prompts you to select a license type.
 Select

 After you verify your email address, InfluxDB 3 Enterprise auto-generates a license (associated with your cluster and email address) and stores the license file in your object store.
 The license file is a JWT file that contains the license information.

-If you’re starting a new InfluxDB 3 Enterprise server in a Docker container, you must use one of the methods to skip the email prompt.
-This ensures that the container can generate the license file after you verify your email address.
-See the Docker Compose example.
+If you’re starting a new InfluxDB 3 Enterprise server in a Docker container or installed via DEB or RPM, you must use one of the methods to skip the email prompt.
+This ensures that the server can generate the license file after you verify your email address.
+See the following examples:

 Skip the email prompt